 Target group: an employed person with reduced capacity, including an employed disabled person of retirement age.

 The benefits is paid for up to 12 months over three years (but not longer than 31.12.2023).
 This means that you do not have to use it all the time.
 For example, you may only need the benefits during the winter months.

 The benefits is paid in the amount of 93 cents per kilometre, but not more than 26 euros per day and 300 euros per month.
 Commuting benefits is subject to income tax.

-To apply for commuting benefits, submit an application to the Unemployment Insurance Fund (the application form can be found in the information box on the right) by e-mail or post or on the spot at an Unemployment Insurance Fund office.
-The application must include a justification as to why you are unable to use public transport to commute to work due to your disability or state of health.
-If you are already employed, provide a further explanation as to how you have managed to commute to work to date.
+To apply for commuting benefits, please submit an application to the Estonian Unemployment Insurance Fund (the application form can be found in the information box to the right) by email or post or bring it to the office of the Estonian Unemployment Insurance Fund.
+The application has to contain reasons why you cannot use public transport for commuting due to your disability or health condition.
+If you are already employed, you need to further explain how you have been commuting so far.

 The Estonian Unemployment Insurance Fund does not pay commuting benefits in the following cases:

 - if the commuting expenses are reimbursed by the local government.
 This means that the Estonian Unemployment Insurance Fund will not pay you benefits for the days when the local authority arranges a special transport service for you to go to work, as well as to the extent of the amount the authority pays you to order transport so that you can move between home and work;

 - if the employer arranges transport for you to travel to and from work in full or for a certain period of time and you do not have any health barriers that prevent you from using it;